-- 218. In our view this activity cannot be treated, for the purpose of assessing whether it was a trade, as a separate acquisition of the film and its later leasing.
-These transactions were part of a whole, and the whole was different from the sum of its parts. - 219.
-Save for partners' personal cachet and interest in individual films ("I've invested in the latest James Bond film"), and their tax considerations - both of which were not part of the partnership business - and the value of the Rights and Extra Profits, it mattered not what asset was being bought and leased back: it could have been a computer program, a painting or a patent.
-It mattered not what profits might be made by distributing or hiring out the film because the major returns were fixed by the sale and leaseback transaction and were unaffected by the film's performance. - 220.
-The commercial nature of these agreements was the payment of a lump sum in return for a series of fixed payments over 15 years.
-That type of transaction carried out on its own is not in our view an adventure in the nature of trade." - 32.
-The FTT's findings in [216(2)] may at first sight seem difficult to reconcile with the proposition, which I do not understand to be disputed, that the sale and leaseback arrangements had become unconditional before the investors adhered to the partnerships.
+[218] In our view this activity cannot be treated, for the purpose of d assessing whether it was a trade, as a separate acquisition of the film and its later leasing.
+These transactions were part of a whole, and the whole was different from the sum of its parts.

+[219] Save for partners' personal cachet and interest in individual films ("I've invested in the latest James Bond film"), and their tax considerations-both of which were not part of the partnership business-and the value of the rights and extra profits, it mattered not what asset was being bought and leased back: it could have been a computer program, a painting or a patent.
+It mattered not what profits might be made by distributing or hiring out the film because the major returns were fixed by the sale and leaseback transaction and were unaffected by the film's performance.

+[220] The commercial nature of these agreements was the payment of a lump sum in return for a series of fixed payments over 15 years.
+That type of transaction carried out on its own is not in our view an adventure in the nature of trade.'

+[32] The FTT's findings in [216](2) may at first sight seem difficult to reconcile with the proposition, which I do not understand to be disputed, that the sale and leaseback arrangements had become unconditional before the investors adhered to the partnerships.
 Mr Tallon explained to us, however, that the rental payments were left blank in the initial agreements, and there was a side letter which provided for them to be inserted at the time of financial close in the light of interest rates prevailing at that time.
-He also said that the agreements contained their own formula for ascertaining the price to be paid for the films, and this is what the FTT meant when they referred to "the amounts eventually agreed".
-It follows that there is no inconsistency, because the matters to be agreed or inserted had already been unconditionally agreed in principle, and it was only the ascertainment or working out of the final figures which remained to be done. - I can deal with the remainder of the FTT's decision on the trading issue more briefly.
-33. At [221] to [222] they compared the composite transaction with the "badges of trade" described by Sir Nicolas Browne-Wilkinson V.-C. in Marson (Inspector of Taxes) v Morton [1986] 1 WLR 1343 at 1348-1349, finding that only one of them, namely the commercial subject matter of the transaction, pointed towards trading.
-At [223], the FTT found it unnecessary to rely on HMRC's argument based on the decision of the House of Lords in the Lupton case (FA and AB Ltd v Lupton (Inspector of Taxes) [1972] AC 634), whereby a prima facie trading transaction may be "denatured" if its true nature is tax avoidance.
-The FTT said they had not got that far, because looking at what the partnerships did "we do not see elements of trading". - 34.
-At [225], the FTT said that on balance they accepted Mr Tallon's argument that, before the investors adhered, the nature of the relationship between the initial partners was not one of partnership because they did not have a view of profit for themselves
+He also said that the agreements contained their own formula for ascertaining the price to be paid for the films, and this is what the FTT meant when they referred to 'the amounts eventually agreed'.
+It follows that there is no inconsistency, because the matters to be agreed or inserted had already been unconditionally agreed in principle, and it was only the ascertainment or working out of the final j figures which remained to be done.

+[33] I can deal with the remainder of the FTT's decision on the trading issue more briefly.
+At [221]-[222] they compared the composite transaction with the 'badges of trade' described by Sir Nicolas Browne-Wilkinson V-C in Marson (Inspector of Taxes) v Morton [1986] STC 463 at 470, [1986] 1 WLR 1343 at a 1348-1349, finding that only one of them, namely the commercial subject matter of the transaction, pointed towards trading.
+At [223], the FTT found it unnecessary to rely on HMRC's argument based on the decision of the House of Lords in the Lupton case (F A and A B Ltd v Lupton (Inspector of Taxes) [1971] 3 All ER 948, [1972] AC 634), whereby a prima facie trading transaction may be 'denatured' if its true nature is tax avoidance.
+The FTT said they had not got that far, because looking at what the partnerships did 'we do not see elements of trading'.

+[34] At [225], the FTT said that on balance they accepted Mr Tallon's argument that, before the investors adhered, the nature of the relationship between the initial partners was not one of partnership because they did not have a view of profit for themselves as parties in the venture.
+This question is relevant to some of the grounds of appeal, and I will return to it in due course.